LPAndersson/SIML/docs/04-statisticalLearning.md

 =& E\left[ (h^{\mathcal D}(x) - \bar h(x) )^2\right] +
  (\bar h(x) - f(x) )^2
 \end{align}
 The first term is the variance of $h^\mathcal D$ as the data set $\mathcal D$ is varied.
-The other term is the difference between the average function $\bar h$ and the true regression function $f(x)$ and is called the bias.
-This is the Bias-variance decomposition.
+The second term is the difference between the average function $\bar h$ and the true regression function $f(x)$ and is called the bias.
+This is the *Bias-variance decomposition*.

 If we choose a large class of function $\mathcal H$ from which we choose $h^\mathcal D$, it will be possible to closely approximate $f$, on average.
 In this case the bias will be small.
-However, many times if $\mathcal H$ is large, $h^\mathcal D$ will be sensitive to data, i.e.\ we will overfit, and then the variance term is large.
+However, many times if $\mathcal H$ is large, $h^\mathcal D$ will be sensitive to data, that is we will overfit, and then the variance term is large.
 This is known as the trade-off between bias and variance.
 However it is important to understand that this trade-off is an empirical observation and not an theoretical fact.
 We can illustrate this with a picture similar to what we saw in the discussion of generalization error.

 <div class="figure" style="text-align: center">
 <img src="04-statisticalLearning_files/figure-html/biasVarianceSketch-1.png" alt="Sketch of the bias-variance decomposition" width="80%" />